10 Best Places to Kayak in New Zealand

-New Zealand is a land of plentiful water, with hundreds of beautiful lakes and rivers, and coastlines dotted with pristine beaches.
+New Zealand is the home of adventure and a land of plentiful water, with hundreds of beautiful lakes, rivers, and coastlines dotted with pristine beaches.
 Home to a vast array of interesting birds and marine wildlife, one of the best ways to enjoy New Zealand’s scenery and get up close to the wildlife is by getting on the water and taking a kayak for a paddle.

 1. Bay of Islands

 The stunning Bay of Islands in Northland offers a tropical marine paradise, best explored from the water.
 There are several kayak rental and tour operators throughout the Bay of Islands from which you can rent a kayak for a couple of hours, or embark on a multi-day camping expedition to thoroughly explore the area.
 There are many great half-day trips from Paihia and Russell, or venture further afield to the outer islands such as Urupukapuka.

 Avoid the busy walking track to Cathedral Cove and hassle of finding a carpark, and instead enjoy a peaceful couple of hours on the water.
 You can rent a kayak from Hahei Beach, and from there it is a pleasant paddle around the headland, which takes roughly an hour each way.
 The trip is best done in the morning when the sea is usually the calmest, and generally Cathedral Cove is the least busy at this time as well.

 Our Sweet North Tour includes a fully guided kayak tour to Cathedral Cove, where your guide will lead you through secluded sea caves and introduce you to the local marine life, and you will have time to land on the beach at Cathedral Cove and snap some photos before making your way back to Hahei for a tasty lunch on the beach.